Copyright law of Italy: Moral rights

 In the author-centric Italian copyright law, moral rights, is eternal, non-transferable, and inalienable.
 The author, even after transfer of economic rights, retains the right to claim authorship and to oppose mutilation of the work or any act that would be prejudicial to her honour or reputation (Arts.
 20, 22).
 Upon the death of the author, these rights may be relied upon by her family and descendants (Art.
 23).

 Duration

 The duration of economic rights for most works and for photographs in Italian law is 70 years from the death of the author (Art.
 28).
 Where there are multiple authors, and for cinematographic works, the economic rights expire 70 years after the death of the last surviving author (Arts.
 26, 32).
 For works in which the economic rights are owned by government, academies, public bodies, and non-profit cultural organizations, the duration of the economic rights is 20 years from the first publication (Art.
 29).
+Nonetheless, under the Cultural Heritage Code, copyright on certain works is effectively eternal, including works that were made centuries before Italy had its first copyright law.